Taking on a new employee

 - Termination and post-employment information

-We look at the type of documents that you may want to keep in your personnel file (and associated data protection considerations) in more detail in our record keeping section.
-In that section we also look at the information about your employee that you must keep by law for a certain amount of time – for example specific payroll records for HMRC.
+We look at the type of documents that you may want to keep in your personnel file (and associated data protection considerations) in more detail on our record keeping page.
+On that page, we also look at the information about your employee that you must keep by law for a certain amount of time – for example specific payroll records for HMRC.

 - forename(s) and surname